buidler-labs/hashgraph-venin-docs/src.docs/markdown/introduction.md

 ## Contributions

 Do you think we missed anything?
 Want some important feature prioritized?
 Do you have an idea of something that we might improve?
 Head over to [our issues page](https://github.com/buidler-labs/hedera-strato-js/issues) and let us know!
-We want Strato to be a community-lead initiative.
+We want Venin to be a community-lead initiative.
 This means that any opinion or critic is encouraged (and even welcomed)!

 Of course, if you're eager to write it yourself, that's also fine and dandy!
 Just fork us, add your changes and open a pull request.
 We'll take it from there ...